Prism TFL with InCopper™ Technology - More Reasons to Love Your LaminatesOthers Products

 Yes, InCopper is EPA-registered (number 93650) for its antimicrobial properties that protect the surface of PRISM TFL panels, excluding public health claims.
 InCopper protects surfaces, not people, from contamination.
 For additional information, please visit: http://www.epa.gov/pesticides/factsheets/treatart.htm

-9. How long does the antimicrobial property last?
+9. How long do the properties of InCopper last?

 Copper is not harmful to humans or pets.
 On the contrary, copper is an essential part of our diet and drinking water.